-Exclusive: WHO cancer agency asked experts to withhold weedkiller documents
+EXCLUSIVE: WHO cancer agency asked experts to withhold weedkiller documents

 "IARC considers any measures that would discourage scientists from participating in Monographs or would detract from open scientific debate to be contrary to the best interests of international public health," it added.

-Ivan Rusyn, one of the recipients of the IARC's April letter and email and a professor at Texas A and M University who worked on the glyphosate review, said he was glad to have IARC's advice regarding whether documents should be released.
+Ivan Rusyn, one of the recipients of the IARC's April letter and email and a professor at Texas A&M University who worked on the glyphosate review, said he was glad to have IARC's advice regarding whether documents should be released.

 "I don't see anything inappropriate here," he told Reuters.
 "It's very appropriate for IARC to advise its working group members as to what the procedures are."